- Architect In Charge : Wendy Evans Joseph, Chris Cooper

-From the architect.
+Text description provided by the architects.
 This agricultural property in Sonoma, California is the home of two scientists who are involved in various farm projects including the production of olives, olive oil, honey, as well as bee keeping, extensive gardening and other endeavors that take advantage of the area’s climate, soils and siting.
 And as part of the “locavore” movement, they bring their produce to local markets and restaurants.

 The Owners requested an efficient renovation that would maximize hillside views and connect the two levels to allow for a more open living experience.
 They also requested that wood be a dominant material.